Homepage

 RNLI lifeboat, ready for launch

-Further along the sea-front is a museum that is a tribute to the most famous coxswain of all, Henry Blogg; you can learn of his exploits in the RNLI Henry Blogg Lifeboat Museum, with the centerpiece being a Watson class lifeboat HF Bailey, built in 1935 and served heroically under Blogg in WW2.
+Further along the sea-front is a museum that is a tribute to the most famous coxswain of all, Henry Blogg; you can learn of his exploits in the RNLI Henry Blogg Lifeboat Museum, with the centrepiece being a Watson class lifeboat HF Bailey, built in 1935 and served heroically under Blogg in WW2.
 Coxswain Henry Blogg (1876-1954) was the RNLI's most decorated lifeboatman and during his 53 years of service, with the assistance of his dedicated crew, he launched some 387 times and helped to save 873 lives around the Cromer coast.
 This fabulous family friendly museum, with its interactive displays, is a great opportunity to learn about one of Norfolk's heroes.

 HF Bailey